 Lyon said that some larger companies have been building portals and other automated systems to automate consumer requests for personal data.

 “Companies that anticipate receiving large volumes of requests know the process should be self-service,” she said.

 California residents are entitled to a printed or electronic copy of the data report and the electronic copy must be portable and machine readable.

 Lyon also said that there is some ambiguity about the exact definition of “doing business in California,” which determines whether a company is subject to the law.

 “Just selling products might not be enough to qualify, it might be more about having a presence there or targeting customers in California,” she said.

-The law does not specify what kind of security measures companies should take to protect data, so Mendoza recommends that clients follow the top 20 CIS security controls.
+SEE: the top 20 CIS security controls.
 Technologent is a value-added reseller and solution provider, specializing in infrastructure, data center, cloud and cybersecurity work.